Yrikka-1B/Project/README.md

 ## 👩🏽‍💻 **Setup and Installation**

 To set up the project, first clone the repository and cd into it.
+Install all dependencies using this command:

 ```bash
 pip install -r requirements.txt